 "He used to always tell us to go to school, study, do great in school," Emily Vazquez said of her grandfather.
 "He wanted the best for us.
 I'm grateful to have a grandpa like that."

-Anyone with information that could aid detectives in their investigation was urged to call Det.
-Dave Peteque with the Los Angeles Police Department at (818) 374-1934.
+Anyone with information about the attack is asked to call Det.
+Dave Peteque of the Los Angeles Police Department at (818) 374-1934.